-Ineffective ageing management programmes have led to contamination of the ground and groundwater around the facilities in two events.
+An ineffective ageing management programme has led to contamination of the ground and ground water around the facilities in two events.
 Such situations take a long time and require significant efforts to mitigate the effect of events.
 In a few cases, the reactors had to remain shut down for long periods to remedy the situation arising from the failed SSCs due to ageing.

-The lessons learned from the events reported to the IRSRR in this category are the following:
+The lessons learned from the events reported to the IRSRR under this category are the following:

-- Establishment of a systematic and effective ageing management programme as early as possible in the lifetime of the reactor significantly contributes to preventing events and the resulting consequences. - Maintenance programmes have to consider ageing degradation of SSCs. - Increased attention has to be given to inspection and testing of SSCs important to safety. - Inspection and condition monitoring programmes need to be carefully developed for SSCs to capture ageing effects in a timely manner, particularly for components under continuous stresses or fatigue. - Replacement programmes need to address ageing related degradation of SSCs and proactively consider inaccessible SSCs particularly related to SSCs prone to corrosion under harsh environments. - Quality assurance of manufactured items, even those that are commercial off the shelf items, is paramount when procuring spares for a nuclear installation. - Corrosion is one of the main causes of ageing degradation and it does not only occur in the obvious places.
-In-service inspection activities have to take this fact into consideration. - A new reactor is not immune to early ageing effects.
-This is especially true for instrumentation and electrical items. - The service lifetime of SSCs, especially for items important to safety, has to be determined, ideally during the design phase, and has to be taken into account in the maintenance programme. - Design and operating procedures for liquid waste handling systems, especially those that are buried and cannot easily be inspected, have to be scrutinized for errors in design or operating logic that could lead to hazards in the environment or public domain.
+- Establishment of a systematic and effective ageing management programme as early as possible in the lifetime of the reactor significantly contribute to preventing events and the resulting consequences; - Maintenance programme has to consider ageing degradation of SSCs; - Increased attention has to be given to inspection and testing of SSCs important to safety; - Quality assurance of manufactured items, even those that are commercial-off-the-shelf items, is paramount when procuring spares for a nuclear installation; - Corrosion is one of the main causes of ageing degradation and it does not only occur in the obvious places.
+The in-service inspection activities have to take this fact into consideration; - A new reactor is not immune to early ageing effects.
+This is especially true for instrumentation and electrical items; - The service lifetime of SSCs, especially for items important to safety, has to be determined, ideally during the design phase and has to be taken into account in the maintenance programme; - Design and operating procedures for liquid waste handling systems, especially those that are buried and cannot be easily inspected have to be scrutinised for errors in design or operating logic that could lead to hazards in the environment or public domain.